-Level 3 fair value not carried at fair value comprises long term loan where its fair value approximate its carrying amount.
-The fair value is estimated using discounted cash flows with a discount rate based on the current market rate of borrowing of the respective Group entities at the reporting date.
+Level 3 fair value not carried at fair value comprises long term loan where its fair value approximates its carrying amount.
+The fair value is estimated using discounted cash flows using a rate based on the current market rate of borrowing of the respective Group entities at the reporting date.

-26. Capital management
+27. Capital management